dimingo/dimingo/README.md

 ### Mid Level Software Developer
 - **Software Technologies  ltd.** 🏢
-- *Jan2022 - Present*

-- Led a cross-functional team of developers in the design and implementation of a mission-critical web application, resulting in a 30% increase in user engagement.
+- 👨‍🏫 Led a cross-functional team of developers in the design and implementation of a mission-critical web application, resulting in a 30% increase in user engagement.
-- Collaborated with product managers to define technical requirements and deliverables, ensuring alignment with business goals.
+- ⚔️ Collaborated with product managers to define technical requirements and deliverables, ensuring alignment with business goals.
-- Implemented continuous integration and deployment (CI/CD) pipelines, reducing release times by 50%.
+- 👷‍♂️ Implemented continuous integration and deployment (CI/CD) pipelines, reducing release times by 50%.
-- Mentored junior engineers, fostering skill development and knowledge sharing within
+- 👨‍🍼 Mentored junior engineers, fostering skill development and knowledge sharing within

 ### Projects
 **Contract Lifecycle Management Web App** 📁